-In 2020/21, monitoring of the Council's underlying budget evidences the work to create a resilient budget has paid off with there being minimal variance between budget and the year end forecast.
+In 2020/21, the Council's work to create a resilient revenue budget has paid off, with there being minimal variance between budget and the year end forecast.
 The Council has had no commitments against its revenue contingency and will be able to bolster its Risk Reserve.
+However, the Capital budget saw significant delays, leading to a greater than 50% reduction in overall planned spend inyear, as Lockdown affected the delivery of key projects.